Las Vegas NV Elder Abuse Lawyer

 At Cogburn Law Offices, we advocate for elderly persons who have been victims of financial, physical, or emotional abuse.
 Statistically, family members are the most common perpetrators of financial abuse, followed by neighbors and home elder care workers.
 The finances of an elderly person can be irreparably damaged by an unscrupulous “friend,” caregiver, or even a family member who takes advantage of diminished capacity.
 Whether in a nursing home or in a home care setting, elder abuse is a serious issue and must be addressed and resolved correctly and fast.

-If your elderly loved one has been abused, neglected, or exploited financially, call an experienced Las Vegas elder abuse lawyer at Cogburn Law Offices today for a free case consultation.
+If your elderly loved one has been abused, neglected, or exploited financially, call an experienced Las Vegas elder abuse attorney at Cogburn Law Offices today for a free case consultation.